MKT2004 : Research Methods for Business and Marketing

 1. An exam of quantitative research methods in Semester 2 [50%]

 2. Development of an assignment in Semester 1 [Activity 1: Group Presentation (10%) and Activity 2: An individual assignment (40%): Total 50%]

 The written examination provides students the opportunity to demonstrate their understanding of the various research methods and how their skills can be applied to specific research problem scenarios.
 The assessment design is intended to help students to understand the principles of marketing research and to instill confidence in using research methods in their future dissertations as well as in their subsequent career.

-In semester 2 students will submit a research proposal, of which there are 2 activity components.
+In semester 1 students will submit an assignment, of which there are 2 activity components.

-A. A key skills development and assessment of a group 15-minute presentation.
-This is a lightweight assessment, and will form 10% of the final proposal assessment.
+A. A key skills development and assessment of a group 5-minute presentation.
+This is a lightweight assessment, and will form 10% of the final assignment.
 This presentation is designed to allow students an opportunity to develop team working ability and presentation skills.
 Both of these skills are defined as key components in the student learning experience.

-B. The second component of the final dissertation is the submission of the individual project itself.
-Students will, building upon learning undertaken during the group projects submit an individual proposal of 1500 words at the end of semester 2 in preparation for the dissertation module in stage 3.
+B. The second component of the assignment is the submission of the individual project itself.
+Students will, building upon learning undertaken during the group projects submit an individual assignment of 1500 words at the end of semester 1.